thruthesky/backend/README.md

+# Model Initialization

+Backend will load and run `*_init.php` scripts under each model.
+The purpose of this scripts is for initializing model like writing `hooks`, loading some data for the model, etc.

+* Be sure that you keep light `*_init.php` scripts.
+* `*_init.php` is a good place to write hooks.

 # Hooks

 Hook is one way to alter the behavior backend.
-By hooking, you can inject your code into backend routes, methods.
+By hooking, you can inject your code deep into Backend and do whatever you want.

+* Best cases to write hooks are that you want to change the behavior of Backend but you do not want to touch the core code because

+	* your changes will be deleted or have to rewrite when Backend updates.
+	* your changes may not be sharable if you change it in Backend core code.

+* To write hook codes, create your own model and hook something by putting the code in `*_init.php`

 * Hooks are not for altering the output or JSON response.
 Be careful not to print out anything from hooks.